elfhosted/elfhosted.com/docs/contribute/index.md

 ## Join the Elf-vengers

-Our [Discord server][discord] is a welcoming, friendly community of geeks, and the Elf-Vengers are our elite team of Discord-based volunteers who support current and future elves, as they make their journey from "*$10-free-elfbuckz-whut-now?*" to "*just symlink from debrid and import with the arrr, bro*".
+Our [Discord server][discord] is a welcoming, friendly community of geeks, and the Elf-Vengers are our elite team of Discord-based volunteers who support current and future elves, as they make their journey from "*umm-now-what?*" to "*just symlink from debrid and import with the arrr, bro*".

 Check out the details and join the [team here](/team/)!